mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

 nothing # hide
 ```
-The initial voltages are now as follows:
+The starting voltages are now as follows:
 ```@repl initializeACPowerFlowSlack
 result.bus.voltage.magnitude
 ```
 !!! note "Info"
-    Thus, if an in-service generator exists on the slack bus, the initial value of the voltage magnitude is specified using the setpoints provided within the generators, and this initial value represents the solution for the slack bus.
+    Thus, if an in-service generator exists on the slack bus, the starting value of the voltage magnitude is specified using the setpoints provided within the generators.
 This is a consequence of the fact that the slack bus has a known voltage magnitude.
-If a generator exists on the slack bus, its value is used, otherwise, the value is defined based on the voltage magnitude specified within the bus.
+If a generator exists on the slack bus, its value is used, otherwise, the value is defined based on the initial voltage magnitude specified within the bus.

 ---

-##### Use Initial Custom Voltages
+##### Custom Starting Voltages
-This method of specifying initial values has a significant advantage in that it allows the user to easily change the initial voltage magnitudes and angles, which play a crucial role in iterative methods.
+This method of specifying starting values has a significant advantage in that it allows the user to easily change the starting voltage magnitudes and angles, which play a crucial role in iterative methods.
 For instance, suppose we define our power system as follows:
 ```@example initializeACPowerFlowFlat
 using JuliaGrid # hide

 system = powerSystem()

-addBus!(system; label = 1, type = 3, magnitude = 1.0, angle = 0)
+addBus!(system; label = 1, type = 3, magnitude = 1.0, angle = 0.0)
 addBus!(system; label = 2, type = 1, magnitude = 0.9, angle = -0.1)
 addBus!(system; label = 3, type = 2, magnitude = 0.8, angle = -0.2)